getlocalcert/docs/website/docs/acme-clients/cert-manager.md

     The `cert-manager-creds.json` secret should go in the same namespace as the `Issuer` resource.
     If using a `ClusterIssuer`, then the `cert-manager-creds.json` secret should go in the same namespace as cert-manager.

+Configure the credentials and install the resources:

+    kubectl create secret generic acme-dns --from-file cert-manager-creds.json kubectl apply -f my-certificate.yaml

+## Checking certificate status

+You can check if the certificate was issued using:

+    kubectl get certificate cert-manager-test

+If you're seeing issues, check a few other resources as well:

+    kubectl describe certificaterequest
+    kubectl describe issuer le-staging-issuer
+    kubectl describe challenge

+## Let's Encrypt environments

 First issue a certificate with Let's Encrypt Staging (`server: https://acme-staging-v02.api.letsencrypt.org/directory`),